MLH-Fellowship/project-boisterous-baboons/README.md

 You'll now be able to access the website at `localhost:5000` or `127.0.0.1:5000` in the browser!

 *Note: The portfolio site will only work on your local machine while you have it running inside of your terminal.*

+## Running with Docker

+The `Dockerfile` and `docker-compose` files are already written for this project, but can be edited for your purposes.
+You must have the Docker engine and docker-compose both installed and ready on your system.

+Here are the steps to run the website container and the mysql container with `docker-compose`:

+1. Set the `MYSQL_ROOT_PASSWORD` variable in your `.env` with a password.
+This will only be used for configuration with the mysql container.
+2. If running locally, simply run `docker compose up` and the Docker engine will recognize the `docker-compose.yml` file, and use `docker compose down` to stop all the containers.
+If running on a production server, we have configured `docker-compose.prod.yml` to also spin up and NGINX container for our web server.
+When running using a special docker compose file, we use the command `docker compose -f docker-compose.prod.yml up` and to shut them down we'd use the same command except with `down` at the end.

+With docker compose you can also start up the containers with a `-d` flag that will run the containers in detached mode, so you can continue to use that terminal session

 ## Troubleshooting